Felicia Sanders: Career

 "The Song from Moulin Rouge" was recorded on January 22, 1953, as the B-side of a recording of "Swedish Rhapsody".
-It was Sanders' second record, and it was released by Columbia with the credits shown as "Percy Faith and his Orchestra featuring Felicia Sanders."
-She had been paid only union scale and her name appeared below Faith's in small letters, but the record became a chart-topper.
-It scored #1 on both the Billboard and Cash Box record charts.
+It was Sanders' second record, issued by Columbia with the label credits shown as "Percy Faith and his Orchestra featuring Felicia Sanders."
+She had been paid only union scale and her name appeared below Faith's in smaller print, but the record became a number one on both the Billboard and Cash Box record charts.
 The record was to be Sanders' greatest success.
 Billboard credited the recording as the No. 1 song for 1953.